 This bag pattern is an easy to knit project using knit and purl stitches and it's easy enough so you can sit and watch TV or chat with your friends.
 I like that kind of knitting pattern don't you?

 I wanted a simple knitted bag for casual running around days that's big enough to hold everything and comfortable on my shoulder, plus easy enough to find things.
 And this is it.
 Hope you like it too.

-To download a knitted bag pattern please click here
+To download knitted bag pattern click here